Key Points on Dealing with Dog Aggression:

 Exercise and Mental Stimulation Ensures that your dog’s physical and mental needs are met, reducing frustration-based aggression. – Provide daily walks, playtime, and interactive toys.

-– Incorporate puzzle games and obedience drills to mentally tire your dog.
+– Incorporate puzzle games and obedience drills to tire your dog mentally.

 Management and Safety Tools Use tools like leashes, muzzles, or barriers to maintain control during training and prevent aggressive outbursts. – Use a well-fitted muzzle if necessary (never as punishment).